-3.1 - RECRUITMENT OF ADOPTERS
+3.1 -RECRUITMENT OF ADOPTERS

 3.1.1 In order to ensure a range of adopters are recruited for both Bedfordshire children and to meet the needs of children nationally requiring adoptive families a range of recruitment activity has taken place this year.
-Drop-in sessions were held in June 2011 and February 2012, as well as four specific drop-in events during National Adoption Week in October 2011.
-A radio advertising campaign was also broadcast in October 2011 to tie-in with National Adoption Week.
-In addition the Adoption and Fostering service had stalls at Bedford Market, Leighton Buzzard Market, Linslade Canal Festival and Bedfordshire Young Farmers Event during 2011.
+Drop-in sessions were held in July 2012 and February 2013, as well as specific drop-in events during National Adoption Week in November 2012.
+A social media campaign using twitter and email alerts was tried for the first time this year.
+In addition the Adoption and Fostering service had stalls at Bedford Market, Picnic in the Park and Linslade Canal Festival and Bedfordshire Young Farmers Event during 2011.
+Advertising in local newspapers and magazines was used to publicise events, and a national advert recruiting for specific children was placed in March 2013.

-3.2 - THE ASSESSMENT PROCESS FOR PROSPECTIVE ADOPTERS: ENQUIRIES, ASSESSMENTS AND APPROVALS
+3.2 - THE ASSESSMENT PROCESS: ENQUIRIES, ASSESSMENTS AND APPROVALS

 - 3.2.1 All assessments are carried out in accordance with the 2011 National Minimum Standards for Adoption and the Adoption Agencies Regulations 2005 and their Statutory and Practice Guidance.
-All prospective adopters are required to undertake a training programme as part of the preparation and assessment process and have a review of their assessment conducted by a Manager or Senior Practitioner of the Adoption and Permanence Support Team. - 3.2.2 104 enquiries from prospective adopters were received in 2011/12 which was an identical number to the 104 in 2010/2011.
+All prospective adopters are required to undertake a training programme as part of the preparation and assessment process and have a review of their assessment conducted by a Manager or Senior Practitioner of the Adoption and Permanence Support Team. - 3.2.2 89 enquiries from prospective adopters were received in 2012/2013 which was slightly fewer than the 104 enquiries in 2011/2012.
 All enquirers were invited to attend information evenings and sent information packs.
-73 households attended with 37 households being interviewed.
-Applications were accepted from 25 households.
-14 adoptive households were approved in 2011/12
+80 households attended.
+Applications were accepted from 25 households following an in-depth interview.
+22 adoptive households were approved in 2012/2013, an increase from 14 in 2011/2012